-The nitty-gritty: A general admission includes access to all activities except the Haunted Attractions (al la carte pricing is available as well, but the general admission is worth it!).
+The nitty-gritty: A general admission includes access to all activities except the Haunted Attractions (al la carte pricing is also available, but the general admission is worth it).
+Ages two and under are free.
 Seasonal family passes are available as well.
+Open Tuesday-Sunday.

-The nitty-gritty: No admission and open 7 days a week through Halloween.
+The nitty-gritty: No admission, and open 7 days a week through Halloween.

 Tuttle Orchard is a family-friendly orchard and farm located in east-central Indiana.
 They have been around for more than 90 years!
 Activities include a Pumpkin Patch, Sunflower Fields, U-pick Apples, goat & llama viewing, bee hive observation, Tractor Town Kid’s Area, Corn Maze, Cafe, Farm Store, Wagon Rides, and U-Cut Flower Patch.
 The Farm Store is open year-round and sells over 200 locally raised or produced products.
 Fall decor items include pumpkins, straw bales, corn stalks, squash, gourds, and mums.
 Enjoy a hand-dipped caramel apple, apple cider slushie, or food from the Grill while you visit.